• Skip to main content

 Cornmeal Biscuits Directions:

-• Spray the inside of a ¼ cup measuring cup with non-stick cooking spray and use it to scoop out your biscuits.
-Drop the biscuits about an inch apart onto a greased baking sheet or a baking sheet that is lined with parchment paper or a silicone baking mat.
+• Spray the inside of a quarter cup measuring cup with non-stick cooking spray and use it to scoop out your biscuits.
+Drop the biscuits about an inch apart onto your prepared baking sheet.

 • Bake the biscuits for 12-14 minutes or until lightly browned on top.